Remote Online Notary in North Carolina. Know the Facts

 This new law permitted notaries in North Carolina to conduct notarizations via video conferencing.
 However, as life gradually returned to normal, many questioned the longevity of online notarization.
 This brings us to a critical question: is online notary legal in North Carolina today?

 Yes.
 Effective July 1, 2023, House Bill 776, officially the Remote Online Notarization Act (RONA), legalized remote online notarization on a permanent basis within the state.
-This marked a significant shift in policy, officially ushering in a new era for legal proceedings in North Carolina.
+This marked a significant shift in policy, officially ushering in a new era for document notarizations in North Carolina.

 The Path to Permanent Online Notarization